devcartel/pyrfa/pyrfa/README.md

 WHAT'S NEW
 ----------
 7.5.1.0
-* 14 October 2013
+* 15 October 2013
+* RFA 7.5.1.L1
-* Support ApplicationId from RFA config file
+* ApplicationId from config file submitted for login
+* New config `responseQueueBatchInterval` for low latency inbound message setup
+* New config `flushTimerInterval` for low latency outbound message setup

 7.4.1.2
 * 16 August 2013